In what order should The Gatekeeper’s Saga be read? Will there be more books in this series? What about your other books?

 The Gatekeeper’s Saga actually began as a trilogy.
 When readers asked for more, I extended it to a six-book saga that should be read in this order: The Gatekeeper’s Sons, The Gatekeeper’s Challenge, The Gatekeeper’s Daughter, The Gatekeeper’s House, the Gatekeeper’s Secret, and The Gatekeeper’s Promise.

-Then readers asked for a prequel, so I wrote The Gatekeeper’s Bride (releases April 11, 2016).
+Then readers asked for a prequel, so I wrote The Gatekeeper’s Bride.
 This book can be read before or after the six-book series, but might be more enjoyable after you read the saga.

 When readers asked for more, I decided to write a spin-off series featuring more of the characters, including Than and Therese.
 The first of these books is called Hypnos: A Gatekeeper’s Spin-off, #1.
-It releases August 9, 2016.
+The second book is Hunting Prometheus (releases 5-6-17).
+A third, Storming Olympus, and fifth, The Pantheon, are planned for release in 2018 and 2019 respectively.
+A novella entitled Charon’s Quest will likely be released between them.

 Lately, readers are also asking for more of The Vampires of Athens Series.
 Although I have no plans at this time to continue Gertie’s adventures, the possibility is not completely out of the question.